raspberrypilearning/3D-scene/en/step_6.md

 ![Preview a sound](images/soundPreview.png)

 Click on any sound to add it to your sprite.
-You will be taken straight back to the Sounds tab and you will be able to see the sound that you just added.
+You will be taken straight back to the **Sounds** tab and you will be able to see the sound that you just added.

 ![Sounds tab with new sound](images/newSoundAdded.png)

-If you switch to the Code tab and look at the `Sound`{:class="block3sound"} blocks, you will see you the new sound available in the sound playing blocks.
+If you switch to the **Code** tab and look at the `Sound`{:class="block3sound"} blocks menu, you will see you that the new sound is now available in the drop-down.

 ![New sound available](images/newSoundBlock.png)